indygreg/PyOxidizer/docs/config.rst

 File Processing Semantics
 =========================

+Config files are processed by iterating through the various sections within them.
+Unless specified otherwise, when a new section type is encountered, a set of default values for that section type is initialized.
+As each new section instance is encountered, the section is examined to see if it is *applicable*.
+If it is, the settings it defines are set on the configuration object.
+The final set of values set for a given section type are used.

 The configuration file format is designed to be simultaneously used by multiple build *targets*, where a target is a Rust toolchain target triple, such as ``x86_64-unknown-linux-gnu`` or ``x86_64-pc-windows-msvc``.
+(Run ``rustup target list`` to see a list of targets.)

 Each TOML section accepts an optional ``target`` key that can be used to control whether the section is applied or ignored.
 If the ``target`` key is not defined or has the special value ``all``, it is always applied.
 Otherwise the section is only applied if its ``target`` value matches the Rust build target.

-Unless specified otherwise, section processing works by first initializing a section with defaults.
-As sections are read from the config file, if the section is active for the current ``target``, any encountered keys are set.
-The final set of values across all encountered sections is used.

 Configuration Sections
 ======================